 “Wake up, O sleeper, rise from the dead, and Messiah will shine on you.
 Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.”
 (Ephesians 5:14–16)

 As the new year approaches and the month of Elul draws to a close, the call to repentance is being felt all the more urgently throughout the Jewish community.

-Since Rosh HaShanah begins on the evening of September 4, special penitential prayers called Selichot (pronounced s’lee-KHOT, meaning forgiveness) will be added to the daily morning prayer service this Sunday in Ashkenazi communities (Jews of France, Germany, and Eastern Europe and their descendants).
+Rosh HaShanah is proceeded with special penitential prayers called Selichot (pronounced s’lee-KHOT, meaning forgiveness) that are added to the daily morning prayer service in Ashkenazi communities (Jews of France, Germany, and Eastern Europe and their descendants).

 However, the Sephardic Jewish community (Jews of Spain, Portugal, North Africa and the Middle East and their descendants) has been saying these special prayers throughout the month of Elul.

 And they are not short; they add an extra 45 minutes to the regular daily morning service.